-You get to pick the time of day your fitness session begins and decide how you work out: Maybe today’s live streaming a SOL yoga class, tomorrow’s a quick HIIT workout, and the day after is a walk with Shawn Mendes using the “Time to Walk” feature from Apple Fitness+ (included in a digital membership).
+You get to pick the time of day your fitness session begins and decide how you work out: Maybe today’s live streaming a SOL yoga class, tomorrow’s a quick HIIT workout, and the day after is a body-weight workout from your selected training program.
 The choice is yours.

 When I did find time to exercise, my favorite time to work out at the gym on my college campus was after 8 or 9 p.m., as I knew I could count on an open treadmill or bike to use.
 If I had access to the Life Time Digital Membership in these moments, I imagine I would have logged in, propped my iPhone in front of me, and virtually joined a cycle class.
 The accountability would boost my fitness, and honestly, it would be a lot more fun.

 It’s boredom-proof.
 There are a variety of workout options to choose from so you can mix it up based on what you’re in the mood for, how much time you have, what type of workout you want to do, and if you’re using equipment or not.

 Pick from live-streaming or on-demand video classes, equipment- or bodyweight-based exercises, or various virtual training programs.

 It’s accessible.
 I’m guessing you already carry your phone with you at all times anyway, so the ability to use your smart device for all your fitness needs is a win.

 There are workouts for all ability levels whether you’re just getting started, an experienced individual or student athlete, and everyone else in between on campus.
 Many of the workouts include a trainer demonstrating the movements, so there’s always someone to follow, no matter your ability.